 Click below, to see how to empty your browser's cache:

 What is browser cache?

-In short, browsers typically cache what are known as "static assets" - parts of a website that do not change from visit to visit.
-The main reasons why this is done is so that websites load faster, web designers can create high quality websites while the visitors enjoy a fast and comfortable browsing experience.
+In short, browsers typically cache what is known as "static assets" - parts of a website that do not change from visit to visit.
+The main reason why this is done is so that websites load faster, web designers can create high-quality websites while the visitors enjoy a fast and comfortable browsing experience.

 Why do you need to clear/empty your browser's cache?

 When developing your website, the browser cache can create a discrepancy between what you see and have set up in the back end and what you see on the live website.

 In order to make sure that the discrepancy that you are experiencing is something you should worry about, or that you are simply seeing a cached (older) version of your website, you need to clear the browser cache.